One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Eat Bandeja Paisa

 By now you have worked up an appetite and nothing satisfies the hunger more than the massive Bandeja Paisa.
 You can try Bandeja Paisa anywhere in Colombia but it is a Paisa meal so Medellin prides itself on having the best one.
-Bandeja Paisa is a food extravaganza and you will find beans, white rice, chicharrón (pork belly), carne en polvo (ground beef), chorizo sausage, fried egg, ripe plantain, avocado and arepa all on your plate.
+Bandeja Paisa is a food extravaganza and you will find beans, white rice, chicharrón (pork belly), carne en polvo (ground beef), chorizo sausage, fried egg, ripe plantain, avocado, and arepa all on your plate.
 Close to the Botero Plaza is Hacienda – a great place to try the real Bandeja Paisa.
 Two people can share one order as you will get a huge portion, if you manage to eat it yourself, you will want to take a nap!

 Bandeja Paisa